Troubleshooting

 Note

-If you are not able to claim the device, go to the workflows to see the error message and send the details to the CDO support team.
+If you are not able to claim the device, go to the workflows to see the error message and send the details to the Security Cloud Control support team.

 Provisioning Error